Nail clippers shouldn't be weapons.

 Bottom Line

+Traditional nail clippers are obsolete for seniors.
 Electric adaptive clippers work.
 The Lil Nipper has the best safety record.
 Add the POD base for one-handed use.

 Stop struggling.
 Stop asking for help.
 Stop risking injury.